-Protesters converge on cafe after arrests, chanting 'Starbucks coffee is anti-black!'
+Cafe shut down after protesters enter, chanting, 'Starbucks coffee is anti-black!'

-(CNN)Anger over two black men being perp-walked out of a Philadelphia Starbucks had not waned Monday morning, as protesters demonstrated inside and outside the location, calling the mammoth coffee chain "anti-black."
+(CNN)Anger over two black men being perp-walked out of a Philadelphia Starbucks had not waned Monday morning, as protesters demonstrated at the location, calling the mammoth coffee chain "anti-black."
+The store was later closed.

+A sign on the front door said, "We are temporarily closed.
+We apologize for the inconvenience.
+Please visit one of our surrounding neighborhood stores."

 As the protests heated up, the arrested men, who were not charged with a crime despite being detained, agreed to meet with Starbucks' CEO.
 And the Philadelphia police commissioner, who is under fire for defending his officers, said the policemen never wanted to arrest them.